WBRZ FLASHBACK: First female mayor of Baton Rouge

 The 33-year-old mayor was three years into his first term.

-WBRZ was three three weeks later — May 15, 1969 — when the Metro Council appointed Webb's wife Mary Jones Webb to finish the remained of his term.
+WBRZ was there three weeks later — May 15, 1956 — when the Metro Council appointed Webb's wife Mary Jones Webb to finish the remainder of his term.

 She was the first female mayor of Baton Rouge, serving for seven months.